 We visited China last year and got to experience lots of amazingly delicious food!
 We had lots of baos (Chinese steamed bun) over there and Dean’s favourite was the pork char sui buns.

 The type of bao we have today is known as the gua bao in Taiwan or hirata bao in Japan.
 They basically equate to a delicious and fun Asian take on the burger.
+Have you tried following a Jackfruit recipe?
+Figure out how nutritious it is and how it works in many dishes.

 These baos are vegan, healthy, tasty and most of all so easy to make.